IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_access_group_policy.html.markdown

   - `value` - (Required, String) The value of an access management tag.
   - `operator` - (Optional, String) Operator of an attribute.
 The default value is `stringEquals`.

-- `tags` - (Optional, Array of strings) A list of tags that you want to add to the access group policy. **Note** `Tags` are managed locally and not stored on the IBM Cloud Service Endpoint at this moment.
 - `transaction_id`- (Optional, String) The TransactionID can be passed to your request for tracking the calls.

 ## Attribute reference